Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

     :code_path: 01_introduction/void_return.cpp
     :color_path: 01_introduction/void_return.color

 Such functions do not need to use :cch:`return` as there is no data to send back to the caller.
-If you want to exit such function prematurely (eg under specific condition), you can always write :cch:`return;`.
+If you want to exit such function prematurely (e.g. under specific condition), you can always write :cch:`return;`.

 Function size
 #############